 All majors enrolled in this program take a 4-course core curriculum, 11-12 hours of concentration courses within their major, selected adjunct courses and 30-33 hours of electives (major electives and general electives).
 This curriculum introduces students to the major global and regional environmental issues facing the planet today, and provides students with the knowledge and problem-solving skills that will enable them to play an active role in understanding our global and regional ecosystems and contributing to their future well-being.
-Depending on the area of concentration, this curriculum will prepare students for entry into graduate or professional schools and career paths in a diversity of fields such as environmental research, environmental policy/law, sustainability planning and development, natural resource management and conservation, environmental communications, environmental education, creative writing, environmental consulting and many others, in both public and private sectors.
+Depending on the area of concentration, this curriculum will prepare students for entry into graduate or professional schools and career paths in a diversity of fields such as environmental research, environmental policy/law, sustainability planning and development, natural resource management and conservation, environmental communications, environmental education, environmental consulting and many others, in both public and private sectors.
+In addition, by completing 33 hours of education courses, Environmental Science students have the option of earning a teaching certificate in secondary education.
 Graduating seniors must also complete an exit interview with the Program Director.

 Environment Core Courses:

-Concentration Courses include 3-4 advanced courses within the Biological Sciences (B.S.), the humanities (B.A.), or social sciences (B.A.) depending upon the major and area of concentration chosen by the student.
+Concentration Courses include 3-4 advanced courses within the Biological Sciences.
 For the Environmental Science (B.S.) degree, the concentration courses include a combination of lecture only and lecture + lab courses.

 In addition to the concentration and core courses, students will take appropriate major elective and adjunct courses in each of the three main program areas: natural sciences/mathematics, social sciences/business/law, and humanities/arts.
 These courses are intended to provide students with an increased understanding of the breadth of perspectives examining environmental issues and to strengthen fundamental skills and knowledge in the natural sciences and the environment.
 All students are required to take a course in Environmental Ethics or Environmental Philosophy.
-B.S. and B.A.
-(Humanities concentration) students are required to take Environmental Sociology.
-Beyond these requirements, the specific adjunct and major elective courses required vary depending upon the major and area of concentration.
+Beyond these requirements, the specific adjunct and major elective courses required for the Environmental Science, Biological Sciences Concentration are as follows:

 Adjunct and Major Elective Course Requirements for the B.S. in Environmental Science (Biological Sciences Concentration):

-The culmination of the major and minor is a Senior Capstone Experience consisting either of an internship (ENVA A497), a research project (ENVA A498) or an independent study (ENVA A499).
+The culmination of all Environment Majors and Minors is a Senior Capstone Experience consisting either of an internship (ENVA A497), a research project (ENVA A498) or an independent study (ENVA A499).